yogesh19aggarwal/Non-Profit-Project/readme.md

 │ └── aboutus.html # HTML file for "About Us" page
 ├── assets/ # Folder for images, fonts, and other static assets ├── donation/
+│ ├── donation-desk.css # CSS file for desktop view of  "Donation" page
+│ ├── donation-tab.css # CSS file for tablet view of "Donation" page
 │ ├── donation.css # CSS file for "Donation" page
 │ └── donation.html # HTML file for "Donation" page
 ├── .gitignore # Specifies files and folders to ignore in version control